 We regularly assess the likelihood that our deferred tax assets can be recovered.
 A valuation allowance is required when it is more likely than not that all or a portion of the deferred tax asset will not be realized.
-We evaluate the recoverability of our deferred tax assets based in part on the existence of deferred tax liabilities that can be used to realize the deferred tax assets.
+We evaluate the recoverability of our deferred tax assets based on all available positive and negative evidence, including future reversals of existing taxable temporary differences, projected future taxable income, tax-planning strategies, and results of recent operations.
+If we determine that we are able to realize our deferred tax assets in the future in excess of their net recorded amount, we will make an adjustment to the deferred tax asset valuation allowance, which reduces the provision for income taxes.